uuupah/11ty_neocities/src/blog/🚧sea_of_stars.md

   - pushing the teal crystals also has no delay and goes quickly
   - animations after completing a puzzle dont lock up the game (if its on the same screen) and let you move to the area that's being revealed
 - traversal
-- the mechanicc of teaks appearing and then only showing up when it makes sense is interesting
+- the mechanic of teaks appearing and then only showing up when it makes sense is interesting
-  - it feels a bit inserty the same way that it did in indivisible, but i think making her a non-combat character
+  - it feels a bit inserty the same way that it did in indivisible, but i think making her a non-combat character makes way more sense worldbuilding/character-wise